-In her new role as Education Specialist with the Smithsonian Institution National Museum of African American History and Culture, she curates participatory public programs focusing on social justice issues, which empower museum audiences to share their own ideas and strategies towards equity.
+Before coming to SAAM she served as education specialist with the Smithsonian Institution National Museum of African American History and Culture, curating dialogic participatory public programs, including the popular A Seat at the Table, focusing on social justice issues, which empower museum audiences to share their own ideas and strategies towards creating social equity.

-Before coming to NMAAHC, she contributed to the launch of the Women, Arts, and Social Change initiative at the National Museum of Women in the Arts, as the public programs coordinator.
-There she advanced feminism advocacy and brokered diverse and creative collaborations between the museum and local activist and arts leaders.
+Before coming to NMAAHC, in 2015 she launched the Women, Arts, and Social Change initiative at the National Museum of Women in the Arts, leading the outreach effort to bring in over 900 new audience members and designing dialogic participatory programming.
+She advanced the museum’s feminism advocacy and brokered diverse and creative collaborations between the museum and local activists and arts leaders.
 Before that she served as an adjunct professor with P.G.
-College, and as a community advocate with P.G.
+College, and as a community organizer with P.G.
 County Arts and Cultural Heritage.
 Previously, she served as the visual arts coordinator at Strathmore, where she was responsible for an expansive portfolio of exhibition-based educational programming and a professional residency for emerging artists.
-Prior to that role, she served as operations manager at the David C. Driskell Center, where she wore many hats in programming, management, and collaborative projects.
+Prior to that role, she served as business operations manager at the David C. Driskell Center, where she wore many hats in programming, management, and collaborative projects.